MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 #### Task 1: Enable Hyper-V on the Azure VMs running Window 10 Enterprise Edition

-1. Within the Remote Desktop session to **az140-cl-vm42**, start **Windows PowerShell ISE** as administrator, from the **Administrator: Windows PowerShell ISE** console, run the following to prepare the target Windows Virtual Desktop hosts for MSIX app attach:
+1. Within the Remote Desktop session to **az140-cl-vm42**, start **Windows PowerShell ISE** as administrator, from the **Administrator: Windows PowerShell ISE** console, run the following to prepare the target Azure Virtual Desktop hosts for MSIX app attach:

    ```powershell
    $wvdhosts = 'az140-21-p1-0','az140-21-p1-1','az140-21-p1-2'